tariq7R1X/namaste-javascript/10. Closures in JS/README.md

 Closures are a **fundamental yet often misunderstood concept**.
 Even experienced developers struggle with them, yet they’re frequently asked in frontend interviews.

-Episode 10 of Namaste JavaScript simplifies the topic with strong visual + code-based explanation,
-helping you confidently apply closures in real-world JavaScript and interviews.

 ---

 ## ✅ TL;DR (Quick Recap)